PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/english.md

 }
 ```

-This code makes a plain old pointer (address) without needing to know the type!
-You will also notice that making an array variable using two brackets `myArray[] = "Hello"` is (in some ways) no different than just using a pointer `void* myArray = "Hello"` since internally both are just pointers (address variables) to the first byte of the array.
+This code makes a plain address without needing to know the type!
+You will also notice that making an array variable using two brackets `myArray[] = "Hello"` is (in some ways) no different than just using an address `void* myArray = "Hello"` since internally both are just addresses to the first byte of the array.
+In fact you could do just that if you wanted and it would work just as well.

-If your thinking just doing `* myAddress = "Hello"` to make a pointer (address variable) then your intuition is right.
-Even if that makes sense it wouldn't be valid C code, since C's "grammer" requires that we put `void` to represent "no type".
+If your thinking just doing `* myAddress = "Hello"` to make an address variable then your intuition is right.
+Although that code makes sense it wouldn't be valid C code, since C's "grammer" requires that we put `void` to represent "no type".

 C has to know how to treat the 0s and 1s of something at an address to "use" the value.
-In the code above we tell C the "type" at the address by *casting* (hinting / converting) the pointer to a `char*` pointer, hence `(char*)`.
+In the code above we tell C the "type" at the address by *casting* (treating the 0s and 1s) at the address, to a `char*` address, hence `(char*)`.

-If we skipped *casting* pointer to a `char*` then C would offset by 1 byte (by default) when we use the square brackets `[]` (by default C offsets by 1 byte (8 bits) since that is the smallest individual piece of memory we can access.
+If we skipped *casting* the address to a `char*` then C would offset by 1 byte (by default) when we use the square brackets `[]` (by default C offsets by 1 byte (8 bits) since that is the smallest individual piece of memory we can access.
 In this case a `char` uses 1 byte anyways, so it would still work fine).

 Types also tell us how many bytes *after the first byte* are part of the value.
 This is necessary since an address just points to the first byte, and we don't want to access bytes outside of the type.

-Types also help later when compiling to Assembly, since there are special `add` instructions for int's and float's (not to mention SIMD (Single Instruction Multiple Data) which can add up to 8 numbers (of a particular type) in one single instruction, giving us up to 8x speed ups!).
+Types also help later when compiling to Assembly, since there are special `add` instructions for float's (SIMD (Single Instruction Multiple Data) is one example, which can add up to 8 numbers in a single instruction, giving us up to 8x speed ups!).